 The space race was the last time Moscow led the world in technology, with America eventually outstripping the Soviet Union in the race to the moon.
 Now, to escape its dire economic state and return to serious world power, Russia badly needs to diversify its economy and ramp up its tech sector.
 As such, Putin is reportedly positioning digital progress as a central theme of his 2018 re-election campaign.

-The new World Cup poster heavily alludes to the space race.
 The Russian president, who has previously called the internet a “CIA project” and said he “rarely” uses it, began this rebranding attempt in September by visiting the headquarters of Yandex, Russia’s only internet giant.
 “The aim is clear and unambiguous: Mr Putin offers opportunity; he continues to be the future,” the Independent’s Moscow correspondent Oliver Carroll wrote in a recent piece.
 The poster screams out that Russians should remember their potential—”Let’s return to the time when the country was the future.”

 It’s not much of a stretch to get from there to the Kremlin’s alleged hacking of the 2016 US election, which Russian opposition members hate Americans’ focus on, arguing it reinforces (paywall) a false idea of Putin as an all-seeing geopolitical mastermind.
 The specter of the space race takes the viewer right back to the time when America was Russia’s enemy number one—something Kremlin propaganda has been pushing since then-secretary of State Hillary Clinton weighed in (paywall) on the side of anti-Putin protestors in 2011.